 Direct access use by experienced therapists in states with direct access.
 Phys Ther.
 1992 Aug;72(8):569-74.

 - Federal Office of the Inspector General May 1, 2006 – This report calls into question billing processes done by non-physical therapist owned practices.

 In most cases, health insurance will cover part or all of your treatment costs.
-Click on our INSURANCE link for a summary of insurances we accept and make sure you talk to our receptionist so we can help you clarify your insurance coverage.
-It is our policy to collect all deductibles, co-pays and coinsurances from the patient at the time of service.
+Click on our INSURANCE page for a summary of insurances we commonly bill.
+Our front office staff will explain your physical therapy benefits once you share your insurance plan with us.
+It’s our policy to collect all deductibles, co-pays and coinsurance from you at the time of service.

 Orthopedic Physical Therapy – Probably the most common physical therapy specialist is the orthopedic specialist.
 These specialists care for post-surgical patients, arthritis, tendinitis/tendinosus, fracture rehabilitation, muscle sprains and strains, neck and back pain, hip and knee problems, shoulder, elbow, and wrist conditions.
 Some are board certified as Orthopedic Certified Specialists (OCS).

 Manual Therapy – Manual therapy is a broad term that describes a variety of hands-on treatment techniques that are applied to movement dysfunctions.
 Grade five mobilizations, Mulligan mobilizations with movement, Maitland and Kaltenborn techniques, functional technique, neural mobilization, joint mobilization, craniosacral therapy, strain/counter strain, myofascial release, etc. These are some of the more popular manual therapy techniques.
 Many manual therapists will take continuing education courses, obtain certifications in manual therapy, and will sit for board certification from the American Physical Therapy Association and other organizations.
 Most physical therapists incorporate manual therapy techniques as a part of a complete treatment plan.